fluiddyn/fluiddyn/doc/setup_ubuntu1804.rst

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
     bash ./Miniconda3-latest-Linux-x86_64.sh

-- To build Cpython, we first have to modify a file (see http://cpython-devguide.readthedocs.io/setup/#build-dependencies).
+- To build CPython, we first have to modify a file (see http://cpython-devguide.readthedocs.io/setup/#build-dependencies).
 Then::

     sudo apt-get update